Alignzwry/Internal-Cheat-Base/README.md

 #### README.md
->An Internal cheat base for any game with Directx11
+>An Internal Cheat Base for any game with Directx11, C++ 17

 ---
 # Internal Cheat Template